VojtaStavik/ProtocolUI/README.md

 # ProtocolUI

+#### News:
+*(last update: 18th August 2015)*

+The project is now in the "proof of concept" state.
+I'm currently working on the first version for the real world usage.

+###### My To-Do list for v1:

+- Add support for all IB-friendly UIKit elements
+- Extend the range of base protocols to support more variables (where make sense: colors -> YES, button titles -> NO)
+- Unit tests coverage
+- Convert the project to a framework
+- Carthage and CocoaPods support

 ### Protocol based UIKit customization: ProtocolUI

 Let me introduce you **ProtocolUI**. ```ProtocolUI.swift``` is a helper file which contains definitions for a dozen protocols.
 These protocols reflect the very basic *(so far)* UIKit customizable properties.
 You can use these protocols as a base for your own protocols.
 By adding extensions to them, you can modify their values and customize views that conform to the protocols.